ipavl/JekyllAuthoringTool/README.md

 [Jekyll](http://jekyllrb.com) blogs/websites.

-Via a webform, the user is prompted for the post's title, permalink (usually only used for non-blog posts), layout (the default is "default"), and the post's content.
+Via a webform, the user is prompted for the post's title, permalink (usually only used for non-blog posts), layout (the default is "post"), and the post's content.
 Upon clicking the "generate" button, the user is prompted to download a text file that includes all of the above information formatted correctly, including the date the post was generated and a file name in the